archetype-themes/reference-components/README.md

 It makes it easier to maintain since the most relevant context for any theme developer jumping into the component's code is at the top of the file, meaning the documentation and the parameter list become the component's API.

+> **_NOTE_**: Conventions to keep in mind when defining attributes in components:
+>
+> - If an attribute is of a boolean value, include `| default: true, allow_false: true` to handle default settings and explicitly allow falsy values.
+> - All attributes defined at the top of the file should be the exclusive variables used throughout the file.
+Avoid direct calls to setting values unless necessary.

 #### HTML/Liquid code

 In its simplest form, this section is where your component's HTML/Liquid code should be placed.